Magnb/CC-Exercise/README.md

 # Battery Management Microservices Application
+* This is a demo application for learning purposes trying out Python Flask with Streamlit *

 ## 🚀 Overview
 This microservices-based application manages battery charge and discharge data using **Flask, MQTT, InfluxDB, and Streamlit**.
 It provides: